Who is Charles Harmon?

 - Took one of the first classes on Black Holes at UCLA.
 Black Hole theory was new at that time.
 That class was the best, most interesting class in my life.

 - Attended many real estate seminars, but first I borrowed $600 on my credit card and attended Al Lowery’s RE Seminar.
 Two months later I bought my first house – “no money down”.
-I bought six more houses/townhomes over the next few years under the same terms – using none of my own money.
+Then bought six more houses/townhomes over the next few years under the same terms – using none of my own money.

 - Continued researching (and betting) on horseracing systems until 1995 using mainframes and PCs.
 I had some success, made money, many $1000s over the years.
 But this is an endeavor that requires constant learning and adapting in order to make money.
 A very small percent of bettors can make money long term.
 It is definitely possible to make money betting on thoroughbreds, but it is a never ending battle to keep up with winning techniques.